smartfactory-gmbh/brolga/README.md

 First make sure you Docker installed locally and follow these steps:

-1. Startup the dev database/redis: `docker-compose -f docker-compose.dev.yml up -d db redis`
+1. Startup the dev stack: `docker-compose -f docker-compose.dev.yml up -d`
-2. Create the database: `docker-compose -f docker-compose.dev.yml run brolga_dev ecto.create`
-2. Run the migrations: `docker-compose -f docker-compose.dev.yml run brolga_dev ecto.migrate`
+2. Run setup command: `docker-compose -f docker-compose.dev.yml exec -it brolga_dev setup`
-3. Seed the database: `docker-compose -f docker-compose.dev.yml run brolga_dev run apps/brolga/priv/repo/seeds.exs`
-3. Run `docker-compose -f docker-compose.dev.yml up -d`
+3. Run `docker-compose -f docker-compose.dev.yml exec -it brolga_dev iex -S mix phx.server`
 4. Access it at `http://localhost:4000/

+*Notes*:
+- to exit the dev server, just press `Ctrl-c` twice
+- The `iex` command from step 3 also opens a console where you can run Elixir code directly, in case you want to quickly check the output of a function.
+- Changes in the `brolga_dev` will be recompiled automatically.
+To apply the changes from other apps, you'll need to run `recompile` in the dev console.
+Quit and restart the server also works.